kongfl888/myvnesemu/README.md

 # About
 My personal simulator from virtuanes.
+It can open more games and support more filters.
 You can download it and use it for free.
 But not ready for everyone.